Managing Inconsistent Energy When You're Neurodivergent

 • cognitive demands

 Pacing emphasizes finding a sustainable rhythm that prevents overwhelm, burnout, or sensory overload.
-Systems can include spoon theory, the traffic light system (above) or energy accounting.

-A pacing approach often includes
+A pacing approach often includes:

-• the establishment of a structured routine - this provides predictability and stability
+• the establishment of a structured routine

-• regular breaks and downtime - this allows you to recharge and manage sensory input
+• allowing you time to recharge and manage sensory input

-• breaking larger tasks into smaller, more manageable part - this helps to reduce stress and maintain a sense of accomplishment
+• helping to reduce stress and maintain a sense of accomplishment

-Pacing helps to prevent the ‘boom & bust’ cycle.
 This is the cycle of over-extending yourself on high-energy days.
 And afterwards needing significant recovery time.

 Gamify your life